Spoil-Tracker/Spoil-Tracker-App/README.md

 **Important:** Be wary that in some cases the application and server will still run in the background if the terminal has not been properly suspended.

+## No Firebase
+In the setup.sh script, there is an option to not opt to use your own Firebase server to host the backend.
+If you choose to not use your own server, you will then be connected to a public server to try out the application.
+If you decide to do this, you do not need to provide credentials for the ```serviceAccountKey.json``` file.

+Please note that this is purely for demo purposes and we cannot guarantee the integrity or availability of this demo server.

 ***

 # Overview

-Spoil Tracker is a web application that aims to keep track of how long the user’s groceries in their fridge and pantry will last before expiring.
+Spoil Tracker is a mobile and web application that aims to keep track of how long the user’s groceries in their fridge and pantry will last before expiring.
 Spoil Tracker aims to answer the curious questions and solve common inconveniences.
 By being adaptable to the user’s situation and updates on their fridge or pantry, one will never have to fear having to throw away now-spoiled food that could’ve been avoidable.

 The project is under alpha testing and is consequently rough around the edges.
 The application has been tested through MacOS, Windows, and iOS, but we cannot guarantee full compatibility with other operating systems.